torchhound/warren/README.md

 # Warren

 A curated list of interesting and deep corners of the internet to explore.
-Many links will excite, while others may offend.
+Some links will excite, while others may offend.
 Who knows, you might even learn something.
 Happy spelunking!

 ## Blogs